 - 14. In pursuing its mandate, the Agency realises the significance of creating, maintaining and developing strategic partnerships and relationships with national governments, regional bodies, international organisations, civil society, academia, the private sector and other stakeholders.
 Therefore, the Agency dedicates significant resources to this valuable work.
 The Agency has signed Memoranda of Understanding (MoUs) with entities, including the International Energy Agency (IEA), the Masdar Institute of Science and Technology, the New Energy and Industrial Technology Development Organisation (NEDO), the Renewable Energy Policy Network for the 21st Century (REN21), the KTH Royal Institute of Technology, the Secretariat of the Pacific Community (SPC), the Latin American Energy Organization (OLADE) and the East African Community (EAC).
 These MoUs formalise strategic relationships and lay the foundations for closer collaborative frameworks and working partnerships.
 To expand the sphere of IRENA's partnerships, the Agency is actively working to establish stronger links with the private sector.
-In 2012, initial consultations and interactions with private sector representatives were undertaken to assist IRENA with the development of terms of reference and the Programme of Work for the Business Advisory Council. - 15.
+In 2012, initial consultations with business and industry group representatives were undertaken to assist IRENA in developing its engagement with the private sector. - 15.
 IRENA's contribution to the discussion on renewable energy and other related subjects is expanding through the Agency's presence and participation at events globally.
 The United Nations Secretary-General formed a High-Level Group to spearhead his Sustainable Energy for All (SE4ALL) initiative.
 IRENA's Director-General, as a member of this High-Level Group, participated in various SE4ALL events during the year, including facilitating a high-level session entitled "Sustainable Energy is Powering People and Innovation" on the margins of the United Nations General Assembly in September 2012. - 16.
 On the margins of the Rio+20 Conference, IRENA held two side events, and hosted a booth for the duration of the Conference.
 On 19 June 2012, close to 100 people participated in the Global Atlas for Wind and Solar Energy high-level side event where several speakers hailed this initiative.
 On 20 June, IRENA co-hosted an event entitled "Renewing Africa's Energy Future" with the Government of Mozambique.
 This brought together more than 370 policy makers, including ministerial level representatives from countries across Africa, the United Arab Emirates, Brazil and international and regional organisations.
 A high-level panel discussion was moderated by the Director-General and included participation by Ministers from Brazil, Mozambique, South Africa, Morocco and Cape Verde.
 Also during the Rio+20 Conference, IRENA contributed to a number of events hosted by various countries, including Brazil, Germany, South Africa and Morocco.